andre-koga/doushikei/README.md

 ## How to Use

 1. Select the tense, polarity, and formality level you want to practice
+2. Toggle the "Use Romaji Input" checkbox according to your preference:
+   - When enabled, you can type using the Latin alphabet (e.g., "tabemasu")
+   - The app will automatically convert your input to Japanese characters
-2. A random Japanese verb will be displayed with its meaning
+3. A random Japanese verb will be displayed with its meaning
-3. Type the correctly conjugated form in the input field
+4. Type the correctly conjugated form in the input field
-4. Click "Check" to verify your answer
+5. Click "Check" to verify your answer
-5. If incorrect, you can click "Show Answer" to see the correct conjugation
+6. If incorrect, you can click "Show Answer" to see the correct conjugation
-6. Click "Next Verb" to continue practicing with a new verb
+7. Click "Next Verb" to continue practicing with a new verb

+## Romaji Conversion Examples

+- "tabemasu" → "たべます"
+- "nomimashita" → "のみました"
+- "ikimasu" → "いきます"
+- "kakimasen" → "かきません"
+- "tabeta" → "たべた"
+- "yomemasu" → "よめます"

 ## Built With